Michealdgreat/StudentAttendanceAPI/README.md

    - Create a PostgreSQL database for the application.
    - Update the connection string in the `appsettings.json` file located in `StuAttendanceAPI.WebApi` with your database credentials.

-4. **Apply Database Migrations:**
+4. **Apply Database:**

-   If migrations are set up, apply them using the Entity Framework Core tools or run any provided SQL scripts to set up the necessary tables.
+   Download the database backup in the infrastructure section of the codebase and perform a Restore on your postgreSql database.

 5. **Build and Run the Application:**